fornwall/rust-script/docs/README.md

 <a name="troubleshooting"></a>
 ### Troubleshooting

-See and report issues at https://github.com/fornwall/rust-script/issues.
+Please report all issues on [the GitHub issue tracker](https://github.com/fornwall/rust-script/issues).

-Run with the `RUST_LOG=rust_script=trace` environment variable set to see verbose log output.
+Run with the `RUST_LOG=rust_script=trace` environment variable set to see verbose log output if necessary.